MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/operations.md

 **Notes:**

 * Not all control commands persist their results, and those that do usually do so by default on asynchronous executions only (using the `async` keyword).
-Please search the documentation for the specific command and check if it does (see, for example [export command](data-export.md#exporting-data-to-azure-blob-storage)).
+Please search the documentation for the specific command and check if it does (see, for example [data export](data-export/index.md)).
 * The output schema of the `.show` `operations` `details` command is the same schema returned from the synchronous execution of the command.
 * The `.show` `operation` `details` command can only be invoked after the operation completed successfully.
 Use the [show operations command](#show-operations)) to check the State of the operation prior to invoking this command.